nasseralrayes/DeepLearningSystemsProject/README.md

 <img src="figures/pretrained.png" align=mid />

 As we can see in the plots, our validation loss was decreasing until about ~25 epochs.
 This indicates that there was a degree of generalization in our modeling, meaning that IOP and eyeball scans are able to provide predictive value for ICP measurements.
-This is a great start, as it indicates that using IOP and eyeball scans can serve as a substitute to invasive ICP procedures.
+This is a great start, as it suggests that using IOP and eyeball scans can serve as a substitute to invasive ICP procedures.